-As well as reviewing blogs, I also write and read stuff!
+As well as reviewing books, I also make, write and narrate stuff!
 You can check out my work below.

 “All Cats Look Grey in the Dark“, Urban Internet Myths via Digital Writers Festival, 2019

 “The 10 worst puppets on Australian children’s television – sorted” via The Guardian Australia, February 2022